t6kke/BadmintonSkillCalculator/README.md

 - Various minor improvements in codes marked with TODO.
 - GetOrAddPlayer function in Database package is a mess and needs some work.
 - Extract details from Tournament name and store them in DB.
+- application version metadata(db logic version, skill calculator version) in database for initial validation.
+- SQL of the reports should be views in the database.
+- created_at and updated_at fields into varios database tables where they make sense.
 - Improve functionality to define category of the tournament.
 - Add ELO confidence value and use it to handle ELO gain/loss.
+- More example test data in the excel files, both for singles and doubles tournaments.
+And include mixing team mates in doubles and introduce new strong and weak players after several tournaments have happened.
 - Tournament results statistics report users games count.
-Further change in the future since this has to change when matches consist of multiple games.
+This change will be in the future since this has to change when matches consist of multiple games.
 - Rework how commands/launch arguments are built and handled.

 ### Far Future